What you need to know about Power Banks:

 laptop computer all the way to charging your car battery.

-How long will it take to charge my phone or iPad?
+How long will it take to charge my phone ?

 It depends on the battery capacity of the power bank as well as the battery capacity of the device you are charging.
 No matter it’s capacity all of KTI’s power banks will deliver the same amount of charge to your device in 1 hour.
 So if you have two phones that are exactly the same.
 One is being charged by a 2200mAh power bank and the other is